Posts contain affiliate links, see disclosure for more details.

 I know thinking about Christmas at this time of year feels all wrong, but really given the shocking statistics about how many people struggle financially over the festive period, being prepared can only be a good thing.

-I know, it’s only July and I shouldn’t even be mentioning the C-word yet, but Christmas has this tendency to sneak up on you fast!
-For a lot of people Christmas can be an expensive time of year, with extra money spent on things like food and drink, travelling to see relatives and of course gifts.
+For a lot of people Christmas is an expensive time of year, with extra money spent on things like food and drink, travelling to see relatives and, of course, gifts.

 In fact the average spend on Christmas per adult was reported by The Independent to be upwards of £750!
-With this kind of spending it’s easy to see how people can get into debt or have to rely on using credit cards to cover Christmas costs.
-However, thinking about and planning for it early can help you have a debt free Christmas.
+With this kind of spending it’s easy to see how people can get into debt or end up relying on credit to pay for their festive spending.

 Use an automatic savings app

 If you find it tricky to save, or aren’t sure you can afford to, using an app such as Plum can be really useful.
 These handy AI finance assistants run in Messenger and smartphone apps.

 You simply connect to your bank and it works out how much you can afford to save, then automatically shifts small amounts into your savings.
 Those small amounts can really build up, and you should find that come Christmas you have a nice little pot, and you didn’t even notice it missing!

 This post has more information about how Plum works.